Develop with GraphQL

 With GraphQL, you can specify which elements you want to have returned, so you can query for Customers and only retrieve their email addresses.
 If that is only 5% of each Customer record, you can retrieve 20 times as many customer records in the same size of data as you can with REST.
 That’s a big deal.

-Let’s take a quick look at GraphiQL and fire off a request to a Project.
+Let’s take a quick look at the GraphQL Explorer and fire off a request to a Project.
 Imagine the following scenario: you are required to complete a reconciliation check (that is, run a report on all of your Orders to compare the total price with your Order Management System).
 You need all Orders for the month and their id, createdAt, and totalPrice fields, alongside the key of the Customer who placed the Order.

 Here's the query: